 A relatively large number of people in Annapolis telecommute to their jobs.
 Overall, about 11.82% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The percentage of adults in Annapolis with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.61% of adults in Annapolis have a bachelor's degree or advanced degree.
+The citizens of Annapolis are slightly less educated than the national average of 21.84% for the average city or town: 14.61% of adults in Annapolis have a bachelor's degree or advanced degree

 The per capita income in Annapolis in 2022 was $15,085, which is low income relative to Missouri and the nation.
 This equates to an annual income of $60,340 for a family of four.
 Annapolis also has one of the higher rates of people living in poverty in the nation, with 55.15% of its population below the federal poverty line.